 Several Secret Theatre videos have downer endings as well, most notably Metal Gear Sigint, Gotcha this Time!, and The Ultimate Weapon, though usually it's Played for Laughs.

 Bond Villain Stupidity: Volgin does this twice in the game, both times when talking about the Philosophers' Legacy.
+Given the game is an Affectionate Parody of Bond and 60's spy films, it's likely intentional.

 Book Ends: In the beginning of the game, Snake loses his backpack by it snagging onto the tree.
 During the last few moments of the game, his backpack is thrown out of the WIG by Ocelot.